Innovation: The last competitive advantage?

-In 2011, Langdon Morris — now Director, Innovation at PwC — introduced the powerful concept of an innovation master plan framework1.
+In 2011, Langdon Morris, now Director, Innovation at PwC, introduced the powerful concept of an innovation master plan.
 This framework helps organizations develop ways to continuously generate new ideas, act on them and create business value.

 Through our own research and years of working with creative, innovative Canadian and global businesses we've identified key elements that enable organizations to cultivate and harness new ideas and approaches.

-Combined, these ideas and insights create an innovation formula: tools, techniques, processes and ingredients that enable organizations to establish their own system of continuous, ongoing permanent innovation.
+Combined, these ideas and insights create an innovation formula: tools, techniques, processes and ingredients that enable organizations to establish their own system of continuous innovation.

 Innovation takes many forms.
 It can be an incremental change, a breakthrough product or a radical new business model.
 It can improve on what already exists, or completely disrupt an industry.
 It can open up new markets, generate new revenue, or find a new way to overcome an old challenge.
 Whatever the form, it's clear that innovation is on the executive agenda.
-Three out of four respondents to PwC's 15th Global CEO Survey2 plan to change R&D and innovation capacity in 2012, of which 24% expect major change.
+Three out of four respondents to PwC's 15th Global CEO Survey plan to change research and development (R&D) and innovation capacity in 2012, of which 24% expect major change.1